gnosis/gnosisvpn-client/ONBOARDING.md

 in our [onboarding form](https://cryptpad.fr/form/#/2/form/view/bigkDtjj+9G3S4DWCHPTOjfL70MJXdEWTDjkZRrUH9Y/).
 If you have trouble opening cryptpad, please try to open it in incognito mode.

-### 4. Wait until you get your assigned device IP [Linux]
+### 4. Wait until you get your assigned WireGuard IP [Linux]

-After someone picked up your public key and added it to our WireGuard servers you will find your assigned device IP at your **rlim.com** document.
+After someone picked up your public key and added it to our WireGuard servers you will find your assigned WireGuard IP at your **rlim.com** document.
 You will have to check your **rlim.com** document yourself after a reasonable amount of time.

 ### 5. Configure your hoprd node to allow GnosisVPN connections [Linux]